nightvision04/image-style-recognition/README.md

 # image-style-recognition
-This project uses a scikit pipeline to predict the quality of photos across several metrics
+This project uses a scikit pipeline to predict the quality of photos across several metrics such as:

+- filmic color style
+- modern color style
+- framing style
+- texture and interest
+- geometric interest

 Here are some screenshots.